Tom at the Farm: Reception

-Critical reception
+Critical response

+Tom at the Farm received generally favourable reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 78% based on 72 reviews, with an average rating of 7.1/10.
+The website's critics consensus reads, "Taut, chilling, and overall engrossing, Tom at the Farm offers further confirmation that writer-director Xavier Dolan is a filmmaking talent to be reckoned with."
+Metacritic, which uses a weighted average, assigned the film a score of 67 out of 100, based on 27 critics, indicating "generally favorable" reviews.

-Tom at the Farm has received generally favorable reviews.
-Review aggregation website Rotten Tomatoes reports that 77% of critics have given the film a positive review based on 70 reviews, with an average score of 7.1/10.
-In Canada, La Presse critic Marc-André Lussier gave it three and a half stars, finding it distinct from Dolan's previous works, more Hitchcockian, and praising André Turpin's photography and how Yared's score complemented the story.
-Eric Moreault gave it three and a half stars, writing that with its psychology, the film owed as much to Ingmar Bergman as Alfred Hitchcock.
+In Canada, La Presse critic Marc-André Lussier gave it three-and-a-half stars, finding it distinct from Dolan's previous works, more Hitchcockian, and praising André Turpin's photography and how Yared's score complemented the story.
+Eric Moreault, also of La Presse, gave it three and a half stars, writing that with its psychology, the film owed as much to Ingmar Bergman as Alfred Hitchcock.
 In Voir, Manon Dumais praised Dolan for building on Turpin's photography and Yared's music and drawing on thriller and horror film elements to capture the repressed family and community.
-Kate Taylor wrote a negative review in The Globe and Mail, criticizing Dolan for reusing similar shots and questioning why Francis would become a social pariah rather than go to prison.
+Kate Taylor wrote a negative review in The Globe and Mail, criticising Dolan for reusing similar shots and questioning why Francis would become a social pariah rather than go to prison.